JamesCalingo/sportventures/postsdrafts/2025-08-19_wargatemen.md

 Also, another thing that separates Wareham from the rest of the league: Each team in the league publishes a yearbook/program…except Wareham.
 They stopped publishing their yearbook in 2022, but I will note here that I got a yearbook at every other Cape League stop I made this year.

-### DUE UP:
+### ON DECK:
-One of the wildest stories in New England baseball returns to its roots.
+Quite possibly ne of the wildest stories in New England baseball.

 ___
 [^1]:This also means that, based on what I remember about Cape Cod’s laws, Wareham is the only team in the league that can sell bottled water…the other teams sell water in cans.